Evgeniisk/InfinitumAdmin/README.md

 This project provides a prototype solution for streamling, automating, centralising and making it easier for business to administrate their companies implemented as a full-stack web application.
 (Refer to the dissertation, demo video and reflective essay for full project details).

+When you download this project folder, please rename the folder from InfinitumAdmin-main to InfinitumAdmin as the name may affect the way the code works when it has to navigate and access directories in the project.

 PERSONAL SECURITY CONSIDERATIONS